Home Articles FAQ Site Map

 In California, the time limit for the debtor to object to your memorandum of costs, which must be served on the debtor (by first class mail is ok) are 10 days if personally served, and 15 days if you have the debtor served by first class mail.
 You must fill out page two of the memorandum of costs, and have someone else sign and date it, and deposit the sealed and stamped envelope addressed to the debtor, in the mailbox.

 Take for example, a judgment for $1,000 awarded 2 years ago.
 The judgment earned $100 a year - 10% of $1,000.
 As example, one spent $300 on process servers, lien recording fees, court fees, levy fees, and writs, over that time period.

 If one files and serves a memorandum of costs for the judgment, then fifteen days later, the debtor will owe $1,000 for the base judgment, $200 interest for 2 years, and $300 for costs.

 The debtor now owes $1,500 - but of that amount, only $1,300 will earn 10% interest, so interest now accrues in this example, at $130 per year - starting 15 days after the memorandum of costs was served.

 Payments must be applied to the interest first.
 After this, the payment is added to the principal amount owed.
-When you use a sheriff to levy the debtor's assets, the sheriff gets paid first.
+When you use a Sheriff to levy the judgment debtor's assets, the Sheriff gets paid first.

 Here is the California Code Civil Procedure section 685.050, showing how amounts collected by the levying officer, are applied to the satisfaction of the judgment, when a writ of execution has been issued: